 According to De la Peña (2012) neuroimaging techniques have revealed the existence of three functional circuits involved in the reading process.
 These circuits are: the dorsal, the ventral and the anterior frontal.

-We can also observe the brain areas in which functional abnormalities have been detected in subjects with difficulties in the reading process.
+In Figure 6 we can see these reading circuits.
+One can also observe the brain areas in which functional abnormalities have been detected in subjects with difficulties in the reading process.
 Therefore, a personalized intervention for the maturation of executive functions is recommended (Benitez-Burraco, 2007).

 Academic performance